ligato/docs/docs/tutorials/01_hello-world.md

 }
 ```

-Implement the `Plugin` interface methods for your HelloWorld plugin:
+Implement the `Plugin` interface methods for the HelloWorld plugin:

 ```go
 type HelloWorld struct{}